pulumi/registry/themes/default/content/registry/packages/azuread/installation-configuration.md

 ## Credentials

-Pulumi can authenticate to Azure via the Azure CLI or using a Service Principal.
+Pulumi can authenticate to Azure via several methods:
+- Azure CLI
+- OpenID Connect (OIDC)
+- Service Principal with a client secret or certificate
+- Managed Service Identity (MSI)

 If you're running the Pulumi CLI locally, in a developer scenario, we recommend using the Azure CLI.
-For team environments, particularly in CI, a Service Principal is recommended.
+For team environments, particularly in Continuous Integration, one of the other options is strongly recommended.

 {{% notes type="info" %}}
 Authenticating using the CLI will not work for Service Principal logins (e.g., `az login --service-principal`).
 For such cases, authenticate using the Service Principal method instead.
 {{% /notes %}}

 ### Authenticate using the CLI